La Argentina (dancer): Castanets

 La Argentina started using castanets at a very young age, around three or four.
 Later on, she developed her own method to obtain more pleasing sounds from the instrument and even modified the design of castanets.
-Her approach to playing the castanets was so influential that many other Spanish artists began to adopt her musical notation for this instrument.
+Her approach to playing the castanets was so influential that other Spanish artists began to adopt her musical notation for this instrument.

 Recital format

 Argentina was a pioneer in the recital format, performing her own choreography for concerts with only a pianist or occasionally a guitarist.
 Salvador Ballesteros, a family friend, served as her guitarist throughout her career.
 She gradually transitioned from performing in variety programs and pieces with orchestral music to dances where less importance was given to the orchestra.
 Her first shows in 1925 were during a European tour and performed in the South of France, where she shared the stage with other artists.
-Her first solo recital was in Berlin in 1926, and she continued performing in the same format in various venues around the world, including Salle Gaveau, Théâtre Femina, Salle Pleyel, the Imperial Theatre in Tokyo, Théâtre des Champs-Elysées, Paris Opera, Opéra-Comique, and the old Trocadéro.
+Her first solo recital was in Berlin in 1926, and she continued performing in the same format in various venues around the world, including the Salle Gaveau, Théâtre Femina, Salle Pleyel, Théâtre des Champs-Elysées, Paris Opera, Opéra-Comique, the old Trocadéro, all in Paris, and the Imperial Theatre in Tokyo.
 Her popular shows at the Trocadéro drew large crowds, and she continued to perform there to great acclaim.